Thant Myint-U: Awards

 For his efforts to preserve Yangon's built heritage, he was named by the Foreign Policy magazine as one of the "100 Leading Global Thinkers" in its annual list in 2013.
 He was voted 15th in Prospect magazine's annual online poll of the "World's Leading Thinkers" in 2014 in a list which feature many notable Indians including Kaushik Basu.
 In 2015, he received Fukuoka Prize, awarded by the city of Fukuoka.
 In 2018, he received Padma Shri, the fourth-ranked civilian award in India.

 Personal life

 Thant is married to Sofia Busch.
-He has a son, Thurayn-Harri, born in 1999 to Hanna Guðrún, a granddaughter of Iceland's first female mayor, Hulda Jakobsdóttir.
+He has a son, Thurayn Myint-U, born in 1999 to Hanna Styrmisdóttir, a granddaughter of Iceland's first female mayor, Hulda Jakobsdóttir.

-He gained Burmese citizenship in 2011 and is now a Myanmar national.